AIDL-PROJ-2022/enhanced-srgan/README.md

 </p>

 ### 10.3 Model Results

+These are the results from some images of the SET5 and SET14 test datasets.

 * [Pre-CR: 128 / CR: 128 / 23 RRDBs / DIV2K]
 <p align="center">
   <img src="assets/results/128_cr_23_rrdb_div2k_butterfly.png">